Consistent and Scalable Composite Likelihood Estimation of Probit Models with Crossed Random Effects

-The limit of this approach is that it neglects the uncertainty in the estimation of the variance components: Although this is unlikely to have a substantial impact in high-dimensional applications, it could be possible to adjust the (\ref{eq:var-beta}) for the variability of the variance components through bootstrapping the row-wise and column-wise estimates $\hat\tau^2_A$ and $\hat\tau^2_B$.
+A limitation of this approach is that it neglects the uncertainty in the estimation of the variance components: Although we do not expect a substantial impact in high-dimensional applications, it could be possible to adjust the (\ref{eq:var-beta}) for the variability of the variance components through bootstrapping the row-wise and column-wise estimates $\hat\tau^2_A$ and $\hat\tau^2_B$.